rodekruis/data-service-catalogue/docs/payment/issue-payment-fsp-portal.md

 - Click on **Start paying now**.
 - A message indicates the completion of the action and **next steps to download the payment instructions**.

-Only PAs who have not received the **payment#** round are available for selection.
+Only PAs who have not received **payment#** round are available for selection.
 PA’s that have received the max payments will not be applicable (max payment number per household might change as the program continues).

 IMG